 Travel from Ireland to Colombia

 As part of Colombia’s emergency response to the COVID-19 crisis, the Government has declared a national health emergency.
 Limited international flights are operating to and from Colombia to a number of countries, including a small number to Europe, on a charter basis; ordinary commercial flights to and from Europe remain suspended.
 Quarantine measures have also been introduced across Colombia.
 These vary according to region; citizens should check with local authorities to get information on any restrictions that may be in place in their locality.

 All passengers arriving in Colombia are required to present a negative COVID-19 PCR test taken maximum 96 hours before flight take-off.
 They must also register their details on the Colombian government’s CheckMig application in advance of travelling.

 All citizens should check the Colombian Ministry of Health website for up-to-date figures and information.
-A special app for the virus in Colombia, CoronApp - Colombia, is also available to download and regional helplines have been opened for those seeking more information on the virus as well as the national helpline: 192 (from a Colombian number).
+A special app for COVID-19 in Colombia, CoronApp - Colombia, is also available to download and regional helplines have been opened for those seeking more information on COVID-19 as well as the national helpline: 192 (from a Colombian number).

 Additional information on COVID-19 can be found via the following links: